Work Experience Requirements for Professional Member Applications

 APEGA uses competency-based assessment (CBA) for Professional Engineer applications.
 CBA enables you to demonstrate how you qualify for registration, by having you use specific examples from your work history to prove that you meet 22 key competencies.

-CBA is currently only available for Professional Engineer applications.
-Engineer Licensee applications must submit a Work Experience Record.
+CBA is currently only available for Professional Engineer (P.Eng.) applications.

 Geoscience Work Experience